 What is this important function of soil called nutrient cycling?
 In healthy soils, that vibrant microbiome noted above is composed of gazillions of microorganisms that harvest nutrients from soil organic matter (like compost, the remains of crops left in the field, etc.).
 Organic farmers often plant cover crops (crops planted between cash crops that help build soil health) that pull nitrogen (a key element in plant nutrition) out of the atmosphere and fix the nitrogen in the soil so it’s readily available for the next crop planted.
 Our beloved microbiome even helps extract nutrients from components like rocks, pebbles, sand particles, silts and clays that make up the physical structure of the soil.
 Even though plants need the nutrients contained in these physical elements of the soil, they are not capable of directly accessing them and need that hard-working microbiome to make the nutrients accessible.

 There’s an old saying in organic farming: Feed the soil, not the plants.
-Organic farmers love to talk about their soil – ways that other farmers don’t.
-If you visit an organic farm, the farmer’s as likely to pick up a handful of soil and ask you to stick your nose in it as she is to pick something for your to eat right out of the field.
+Organic farmers love to talk about their soil – in ways that other farmers don’t.
+If you visit an organic farm, the farmer’s as likely to pick up a handful of soil and ask you to stick your nose in it as she is to pick something for you to eat right out of the field.
 They know that if they focus on nurturing healthy soil, it will be the foundation of a robust ecosystem and give them a healthy organic crop.
 Our friends at The Organic Center recently shared the results of a study that documented the many benefits of organic farming on the soil: